quark-zju/node-tcp-via-http/README.md

 Work with other HTTP services
 -----------------------------
-You can use a [patched](http://yaoweibin.cn/patches/) [nginx](https://github.com/quark-zju/nginx/tree/req-no-buffer), to map requests to different backends, for example:
+You can use a [patched](http://yaoweibin.cn/patches/) [nginx](https://github.com/quark-zju/nginx/tree/req-no-buffer), to route requests to different backends, for example:

     server {
       # ...